OSS-first docs

 import { Button, DataTable } from '@lssm-tech/lib.design-system';Actionable object references

-Use ObjectReferenceHandler whenever a product surface renders an object that may need quick interaction: addresses, phone numbers, emails, users, customers, files, URLs, and tenant-specific objects.
-The goal is to avoid inert references while keeping the descriptor contract declarative enough for OSS consumers and future contract-generated surfaces.
+Use RichRef whenever a product surface renders an object that may need quick interaction: addresses, phone numbers, emails, users, customers, files, URLs, code symbols, and tenant-specific objects.
+The shared ReferenceDispatcher resolves payloads through the four governance ports (subject, preferences, kind-policy, audit), enforces post-handler redaction, and routes to the matching per-kind layout.

 Descriptor model